lonesoulsurfer/Delay_Modular_Synth/README.md

 Adding delay to any synth can add fantastic depth to the sonic soundscape.
 This build uses an Arduino Nano to create a digtal delay that can be used on a modular synths or as it's own stand along synth.
 It's an easy build with minimal components needed and the finished module sounds great!

-The original schematic (see below) had some more features which I removed as they didn't sound great with my modular synth set-up.
-I had to also make a change to the values of 2 capacitors for the input and output jacks as I was getting to much feedback.
-This doesn;t effect the delay at all and removes most if not all of the noise.
+The original schematic (see below) had some additional features which I removed as they didn't sound great with my modular synth set-up.
+I had to also make a change to the values of 2 capacitors connected to the input and output audio sockets as I was getting too much feedback.
+This doesn't effect the delay at all and removes most if not all of the noise.

 Original build
 https://projecthub.arduino.cc/CesarSound/echotrek-digital-delay-echo-audio-effects-with-arduino-c4f2fd